top of page

 Before packing away winter clothes, ask:

 💡 Body-Friendly Reminder: Don't lift heavy bins all at once.
 Sort items while seated and take breaks.
 Small steps beat big weekend purges every time.
-In my years doing this work, I've never seen anyone successfully organize their entire home in one weekend without giving up halfway through.
+In all my years, I've never seen anyone successfully organize their entire home in one weekend.

 3. Keep the Best, Not the Most